wf8/anc_state_validation/README.md

 Here we show ancestral state estimates under BiSSE for an example where the tree and tip data were simulated in diversitree with the following parameters: λ0 = 0.2, λ1 = 0.4, µ0 = 0.01, µ1 = 0.1,
-and q01 = q10 = 0.1.
+and q01 = 0.1 and q10 = 0.4.

-The log-likelihood as computed by diversitree was -109.4591, whereas with RevBayes it was -109.71.
-Small differences in the log-likelihoods are expected due to differences in the way diversitree and RevBayes calculate probabilities at the root, and also due to numerical approximations.
-However both reconstructions should return the same probabilities for ancestral states at the root, and indeed diversitree calculated the root probability of being in state 0 as 0.555 and RevBayes calculated it as 0.554.
+If the RevBayes Monte Carlo method produces correct ancestral states, the marginal posterior probabilities for each state at every node of the tree should be equal to those analytically computed by diversitree.
-The estimated posterior probabilities are very close for all nodes.
+Indeed, the estimated posterior probabilities are very close for all nodes.
-This is shown in a plot comparing the marginal posterior probabilities for all nodes being in state 1 as estimated by RevBayes against the diversitree estimates:
+This is shown in a plot comparing the marginal posterior probabilities for all nodes being in state 0 as estimated by RevBayes against the diversitree estimates:

 <p align="center">